okutse/foodborne_diseases/main.md

 We used descriptive statistics to first examine the proportion represented by our main variable of interest, the isolation source which originally had 1401 unique values.
 Upon further examination, we found that were due to punctuation, case sensitivity as well as many variations of the naming conventions of a general source.
 For example, 'cheese', 'white cheese', 'ham cheese', and 'double cheeseburger'.
 For simplicity and for comparisons purposes, we grouped the isolation sources into broader categories based on the patterns observed in this variable.
 Ultimately, the number of isolation sources was reduced to 38 broad categories including environmental, food, pork, chicken, beef,turkey, stool, water, other/unspecified.
 We found that environmental sources were highest at 54.34% followed by other/unspecified sources (9.65%).
 Water, dairy, and food sources represented 9.65%, 9.24% and 6.43% respectively while fish, beef, and pork represented 1.67%, 1.56%, and 1.47% respectively.

 We then used line plots to show an initial exploration of the trends in number of *Listeria monocytogenes* over time.
 We filtered our data to work with a time frame from the year 2000 to 2022.
 The line plots in Figure \@ref(fig:fig-three) shows a non-linear trend over time.
 There was a moderate increase in sample collected from the year 2000 to 2008, which sharply increased until approximately the year 2018.
 From 2018 to 2020, there was variation in terms of steady decrease/increase that was later followed by another sharp decrease in the samples collected.
 However, we also observed a slight increase in the counts following the year 2020.
-Grouped by isolation types, we observed a higher count in the environmental/other types compared to the clinical type which remained relatively lower throught the entire periods of sample collection.
+Grouped by isolation types, we observed a higher count in the environmental/other types compared to the clinical type which remained relatively lower throughout the entire periods of sample collection.

 \begin{figure}[H]